 NJ 2A:34-23 (j)(3), the provision for pre-amendment alimony awards provides a list of standards require both parties to supply not only current Case Information Statements (CIS), but both parties’ CIS from the time of original entry of the judgment establishing the alimony award, and CIS forms from any and all modifications of the alimony award.
 In addition, not set forth in the list of required considerations, but rather in the primary language of the provision, is the consideration of the ability of the person receiving alimony to have saved “adequately for retirement.”
 The placement of this provision where it is gives it a much higher level of consideration than in provision (j)(1), the post-amendment section.

 Though (j)(1) includes the obligee’s ability to have saved, it is merely one of the considerations in the list of eleven (11) considerations to which the court can apply whatever weight it deems appropriate, thereby giving this issue less weight in post-amendment actions, but (j)(1) creates a presumption of termination upon retirement age, that places the burden of proof upon the party receiving alimony to prove that it should not terminate.
 This is not part of (j)(3) at all.

 The considerations within NJ 2A: 34-23(j)(1) and (j)(3) for determination of whether or not an alimony award will be modified or terminated are not otherwise identical, making this cases very fact specific.

-If you need to discuss alimony modification upon retirement, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss alimony modification upon retirement, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.